How old do I need to be in order to umpire?

 Sweatbands are different colours dependent on the umpires’ level of experience.

-Light Blue – Novice umpire who is a first year or second year who has had little experience umpiring and still learning the craft.
+Red – Novice umpire who is a first year or second year who has had little experience umpiring and still learning the craft.

-Light Green – Intermediate umpire who has been in the system for a couple of seasons and have already or are ready to progress to higher age groups.
+Yellow – Intermediate umpire who has been in the system for a couple of seasons and have already or are ready to progress to higher age groups.

-White – Experienced umpires who are fully seasoned, been with the SMJFL for a number of years and are already or have the capability to umpire at the senior leagues.
+Green – Experienced umpires who are fully seasoned, been with the SMJFL for a number of years and are already or have the capability to umpire at the senior leagues.

 How do I get the UNIFORM and how much can I expect it to cost?